cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/moartls-analyzer/ldfbacdbackkjhclmhnjabngnppnkagh/related'>moarTLS Analyzer</a> — addon which check all links on the webpage and show list of non-secure links.
 </br><a href='https://mmhdan.herokuapp.com'>MMHDAN</a> — Calculate a fingerprint of a website (HTML, Favicon, Certificate in SHA1, SHA256, MD5, MMH3) and create the quick links to search it in IOT search engines
 </br><a href='https://chrome.google.com/webstore/detail/hypestat-analyzer-plugin/fmebbkhpaallipfibkfnajnlimgaoefp/related'>HypeStat Analyzer Plugin</a> — Shows estimate daily website traffic, Alexa rank, average visit duration and used techhologies.
+</br><a href='https://github.com/pyhackertarget/hackertarget'>Hackertarget</a> — 14 tools for gathering information about domain using Hackerarget API (http://hackertarget.com)

 </br><a href="https://github.com/Josue87/AnalyticsRelationships"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/Josue87/AnalyticsRelationships?style=social"></a></br><a href="https://github.com/Josue87/AnalyticsRelationships">AnalyticsRelationships</a> — command line #tool for to search for links between domains by Google Analytics ID
 </br><a href="https://www.webemailextractor.com/">Webemailextractor.com</a> — extract email's and phone numbers from the website or list of website